 Annually, the Society will perform random and targeted oversights on reviews and reviewers.
-The selections will be based on the criterion for selection as outlined in the AICPA Peer Review Program Oversight Handbook, Chapter 2, Sections IV, items B and C. At least 2% of all reviews performed in a calendar year will be subject to oversight and will include at least two system and two engagement reviews.
+The selections will be based on the criterion for selection as outlined in the AICPA Peer Review Program Oversight Handbook, Chapter 2.
+At least 2% of all reviews performed in a calendar year will be subject to oversight and will include at least two system and two engagement reviews.
 At a minimum, 2 system review oversights will be performed on-site.